-Getting the barriers properly set up can become a time-consuming task, so any efficiencies you can gain will reduce your labor costs.
-Pre-planning, plus the use of carts (which are specially designed for the transport of crowd control barriers) can save significant time, plus wear and tear on your staff.
+Getting the barriers properly set up can become a time-consuming task, so any efficiency you can gain will reduce your labor costs.
+Pre-planning, plus the use of steel barrier carts (which are specially designed for the transport of crowd control barriers) can save significant time, plus wear and tear on your staff.

 How many barricades?
 How many feet do you need to cover?